 Spcine is São Paulo's Film and Audiovisual Company.
 We operate as a development, financing and implementation office for programs and policies for cinema, TV, games, and new media sectors.
-Besides our film commission work, we also invest in professional training focused on young people, a VoD service called Spcine Play and accessible screening rooms around the city.
-Our goal is to promote and stimulate the economic and creative potential of São Paulo's audiovisual industry and its impact in the cultural and social spheres.
+Besides our film commission work, we invest in professional training focused on young people, a VOD service called Spcine Play and accessible cinema rooms around the city.
+Our goal is to promote and stimulate the economic and creative potential of São Paulo's audiovisual sector and its impact in the cultural and social sphere.
 The company is an initiative of the City of São Paulo.
-It is authorised under the terms of Municipal Law No. 15,929/2013 and is institutionally linked to the Municipal Culture Office.
-We are committed to transparency and guided by anti-corruption regulations.
+It is authorised under the terms of Municipal Law No. 15,929 / 2013 and is institutionally linked to the Municipal Secretary of Culture.
+We have a commitment to transparency and are guided by anti-corruption regulations.